Home » Employment » CV vs Resume: Discover the Best Choice for You

 A graphic of 4 CVs

-CV vs Resume . . . what is the difference and which one is the best choice for you?
+CV vs Resume . . . what is the difference, and which one is the best choice for you?

 There are many differences between a curriculum vitae (CV) and a resume, which can be important to know when applying for jobs in different parts of the world.
-On the other hand, the meaning and use of these words, particularly the word curriculum vitae or CV varies depending on the country in which you live.
-In some cases, curriculum vitae and resume are just two different words to mean the same thing and the country you are applying for work in determines which word you use.
+On the other hand, the meaning and use of these words, particularly the word curriculum vitae or CV, varies depending on the country in which you live.
+In some cases, curriculum vitae and resume are just two different words to mean the same thing and the country you are applying for work determines which word you use.

 In this blog post, I will cover: